December 12

 1:49 "Powerful One...'Holy'" Both titles for God refer to the same idea, God is totally Other, the Transcendent One.
 This was another case of poetic redundancy.

-1:51 "he scattered the arrogant in the ways of thinking for their hearts" This confusing phrase can more easily understood as: "God scattered the arrogant because of the way their hearts understand."
+1:51 "he scattered the arrogant in the ways of thinking for their hearts" This confusing phrase can more easily be understood as: "God scattered the arrogant because of the way their hearts understand."
 The context of the next two verses make this phrase clear: God would turn the world of the arrogant upside down.
 The rulers would become the ruled.
 The rich would become the new poor.
 Future circumstances would change the way these people would feel about themselves and their world.

 1:56 "house" was the same as "family."